hulksmash20/Automated-Attendance-System/README.md

-This is an automated attendance system made using openCV and facial_recognition which stores the person's name and the time that person came in a csv file to maintain the record of attendance.
+Description : This is an automated attendance system which uses facial recognition and stores the person's name and the time that person came in, to maintain the record of    attendance.
+Technologies used: python
+                   openCV
+                   facial_recognition